-All traditions of Buddhism practice cremation.
-However, in some Buddhist cultures burial is preferred if a child precede a living parent This is more of a cultural practice than one with any Buddhist meaning.
+Buddhists practice cremation as the final rite.
+Although in some Buddhist cultures, burial may be preferred over cremation if a child precedes a living parent in death.
+However, this is more of a cultural practice than one with a religious significance.

-Cremation symbolizes a sense of detachment in that, the soul of the departed is set free from bondage.
-Buddhists believe that attachment towards the dead is detrimental to the progress of the soul in seeking a new life after death.
-Buddhists believe in Samsara (cycle of birth and death) until they attain salvation through Nirvana.
+Cremation represents detachment, where the soul of the deceased is freed from bondage.
+Buddhists believe that attachment to the deceased is detrimental to the soul’s progress in seeking a new life after death.
+Buddhists believe in Samsara, the cycle of birth and death, until they attain salvation through Nirvana.

-In the event of a death, the relatives and friends of the bereaved family would gather at the funeral home to help the Family deal with the loss of the loved one.
-Though funeral parlors are becoming the preferred option especially among the affluent, it is still common practice to conduct funeral ceremonies at home.
+In the event of a death, relatives and friends of the bereaved family gather at the funeral home to help the family deal with their loss.
+Although funeral parlors are becoming the preferred option, especially among the affluent, it is still common practice to conduct funeral ceremonies at home.
 However, the preparation of meals is not undertaken within the household for hygienic reasons.
-Instead, friends, relatives and neighbors would undertake to supply food to the funeral house with the exception light refreshments.
+Instead, friends, relatives, and neighbors supply food to the funeral home, with the exception of light refreshments.

-The coffin is placed with the head pointing towards the West while an oil lamp is lit beside the coffin.
-Often a photograph too is placed beside it.
+The coffin is placed with the head pointing towards the West while an oil lamp is lit beside it.
+Often, a photograph of the deceased is also placed beside the coffin.

-A white cloth (Mataka Vastra) measuring six yards is also draped around the coffin by the monks while chanting the sutras.
-Later, the Pansakula (a blessing for the departed) is performed where close family members seated on the floor beside the coffin would pour water from a small pot into a dish while the chanting continues.
-The purpose of Pansakula is to transfer merit to the departed.
-Soon after the funeral cortege leaves the house, women will boil a small pot of fresh cow’s milk at the spot where the coffin was kept.
-Its believed that boiling milk absorbs impurities emanated by the dead body.
+A white cloth (Mataka Vastra) measuring six yards is draped around the coffin by the monks while chanting the sutras.
+Next, a blessing for the deceased (Pansakula) is performed, and close family members seated on the floor beside the coffin pour water from a small pot into a bowl while the chanting continues.
+The purpose of Pansakula is to transfer merit to the deceased.
+After the funeral cortege leaves the residence, someone would boil a small pot of fresh cow’s milk at the spot where the coffin was kept.
+It is believed that boiling milk absorbs impurities emanated by the dead body.
 This is more of a cultural practice than a Buddhist tradition.

-At the crematorium its customary for a close relative or a friend to say a few words about the departed.
-In days gone by, villagers would build a funeral pyre with logs for the cremation.
-Nowadays bodies are cremated at the crematorium.
-Most cities and towns would have a crematorium managed by the local authorities.
+At the crematorium, it is customary for a close relative or friend to perform a eulogy.
+In the past, villagers would build a funeral pyre with logs for the cremation.
+Nowadays, cremations are carried out at the crematorium.
+Most cities and towns have a crematorium managed by local councils.

-After the cremation the funeral attendees are invited to partake in a special alms-giving at the funeral home.
-The meal would comprise of rice, pumpkin, salt-fish and a few vegetables.
-Its believed that pumpkin is good for grieving hearts while the salt-fish would replenish the body’s natural salts, lost from tears.
-Thus, the combination of pumpkin and salt-fish is never cooked at Buddhist homes except at funerals for this combination is considered a bad omen.
+After the cremation, funeral attendees are invited to partake in a special alms-giving at the funeral home, equivalent to the wake at Christian funerals.
+The meal comprises rice, pumpkin, salt-fish, and a few vegetables.
+It is believed that pumpkin heals grieving hearts, while salt-fish replenishes the body’s natural salts lost from tears.
+Thus, the combination of pumpkin and salt-fish is never cooked at Buddhist homes, except at funerals, where this combination is considered inauspicious.

-The day following the funeral, the remains (ashes) are collected in an urn and sprinkled over a river by the loved ones.
-Some however prefer to inter the ashes at a cemetery.
+The day after the funeral, the remains (ashes) are collected in an urn and sprinkled over a running river by the loved ones.
+Some, however, prefer to inter the ashes at a cemetery.

 The same alms giving is repeated on the 3rd month’s death anniversary followed by the 1st year’s death anniversary.
 After which the mourning period is officially considered over.
-However, some men and women continue to wear white clothing for years to come while women refrain from wearing any form of jewelry.
+However, some men and women continue to wear white clothes for years to come while women refrain from wearing any form of jewellery.